Early flying machines: Dirigibles or airships

-Work on developing a dirigible (steerable) balloon, nowadays called an airship, continued sporadically throughout the 19th century.
+Work on developing a dirigible (steerable) balloon, today called an airship, continued sporadically throughout the 19th century.
 The first sustained powered, controlled flight in history is believed to have taken place on 24 September 1852 when Henri Giffard flew about 17 mi in France from Paris to Trappes with the Giffard dirigible, a non-rigid airship filled with hydrogen and powered by a 3 hp steam engine driving a 3-bladed propeller.

 In 1863, Solomon Andrews flew his aereon design, an unpowered, controllable dirigible in Perth Amboy, New Jersey.
 He flew a later design in 1866 around New York City and as far as Oyster Bay, New York.
 His technique of gliding under gravity works by changing the lift to provide propulsive force as the airship alternately rises and sinks, and so does not need a powerplant.

 A further advance was made on 9 August 1884, when the first fully controllable free flight was made by Charles Renard and Arthur Constantin Krebs in a French Army electric-powered airship, La France.
-The 170 ft long, 66000 cuft airship covered 8 km in 23 minutes with the aid of an 8.5 hp electric motor, returning to its starting point.
+The 170 ft long, 66000 ft3 airship covered 8 km in 23 minutes with the aid of an 8.5 hp electric motor, returning to its starting point.
 This was the first flight over a closed circuit.